padmapriyajayaraman/RAG/README.md

 Execute the script.
 It will output the similarity scores and display the top images that match the query.

 This project utilizes the Hugging Face Transformers library for loading the CLIP model.
-You can find the model details and documentation at the following links:
+You can find the model details and documentation https://huggingface.co/

-CLIP Model: CLIP Model on Hugging Face
-Transformers Documentation: Hugging Face Transformers Documentation